Campus Kitchen Staff Advisors:

 1. How did the Campus Kitchen at Baylor University come to be?

 The Campus Kitchen at Baylor University (CKBU) was established in October of 2008 and is an affiliate of the national Campus Kitchens Project, a non-profit housed in Washington D.C.
-To date, there are 63 schools across the country who run a Campus Kitchen and work to recover food and prepare meals for those in need.
+Until August 2019, 63 schools across the country ran a Campus Kitchen and worked to recover food and prepare meals for those in need.
 CKBU is pretty proud to be the first Campus Kitchen established in the state of Texas, in addition to being only one of two Campus Kitchens in the state.

 2. Who usually helps out with Campus Kitchen and do you prefer specific majors?